Unitech/pm2/README.md

 <a name="a8"/>
 ## Startup script

-PM2 has the amazing ability to **generate startup scripts and configure it**.
+PM2 has the amazing ability to **generate startup scripts and configure them**.
 PM2 is also smart enough to **save all your process list** and to **bring back all your processes on restart**.

 ```bash